 Walk over to the Avenida dos Aliados for an architectural treat.
 The banks, hotels and cafés project grandeur that’s quite unique within the city, making Aliados an excellent starting point to begin taking in the local architectural smorgasbord.
 Start at the northern end of the avenue and experience the 19th century Trindade Church, the granite and marble City Hall, and the nearby bell tower.
 Continue walking south, occasionally pausing to snap pictures, and in a short time reach São Bento Station.
 This iconic train station offers a mesmerizing representation of azulejo artwork.

 Experience traditional Portuguese cuisine for dinner.
 Finding a restaurant is as easy as closing your eyes and pointing, but following word of mouth from the locals is the best way to choose.
-Tripas à moda do Porto is the local dish and one that pairs well with a glass of local wine, Vinho Verde.
+Tripas à moda do Porto is the local dish – one that pairs well with a glass of local wine, Vinho Verde.

-Twenty-four hours is more than enough time to go without biting into a francesinha, so make that the focus of your next stop.
+24 hours is more than enough time to go without biting into a francesinha, so make that the focus of your next stop.
 Many restaurants claim to house the best francesinhas in Porto, and Capa Negra is one of them.